 ‘It’s a process of adjusting, eliminating and then starting again.
 I like things quite messy’

-These include an enormous 3m by 9m bulging ‘boil’ wall sculpture of 200 framed works, colourful totem-like and rustic wooden sculptures, glossy painted surfboards, ceramic vessels and plates and his trademark hobo caricatures based on the people on the street of his neighbourhood.
+These include an enormous 3m by 9m bulging ‘boil’ wall sculpture of more than 400 framed works, colourful totem-like and rustic wooden sculptures, glossy painted surfboards, ceramic vessels and plates and his trademark hobo caricatures based on the people on the street of his neighbourhood.

 The smallest room in the gallery (which McGee refers to as the ‘naughty room’) is a highlight with an unusual net pattern neon sign made in Portland and the words ‘Sound Wall’ in steel chains, which the artist admits he cut from a fence erected near his studio with the intention of blocking residents’ access.
 ‘I like a touch of anarchy,’ he says.